 Shares are a different ball game.
 When there are more buyers than sellers, share prices go up.
 When there are more sellers than buyers, prices go down.
 Buyers and sellers make choices based on a range of factors.
 Hard facts can have as big an impact on a share price as fuzzy feelings.
 People who buy and sell shares can be influenced by news about companies, politics, the economy and even the weather.
 They also react to the financial results listed companies are required to publish every year.

 However, you do have some control over when you sell.
 When you have a long time to invest, you can mostly ignore short-term share price movements and wait for your share price to go up before selling.
+This is especially true for ETF investments.
 This is where the reward comes in.
 There is technically no upper limit to how much money you can make.
 Your stable bank account can only ever give you as much interest as you agreed to, while your volatile share can go higher in value indefinitely.